leomccormack/Spatial_Audio_Framework/README.md

 For full licensing terms see [LICENSE.md](LICENSE.md).

-Furthermore, while we do not impose any copyleft licensing philosophies for the ISC licensed modules, we would still appreciate it if any improvements and/or bug fixes are also merged into this public repository where possible :- )
+Note that while we do not impose any copyleft licensing philosophies for the ISC licensed modules, we still appreciate it when improvements and/or bug fixes are also merged into this public repository where possible :-)